English Learners' Pathways in California’s Community Colleges Under AB 705

 Current Policy Context in California for ELs in CCs

-Four Reasons for Lack of Scholarship of ELs in Higher Education
+Four Reasons for Lack of Scholarship of ELs in Higher Education23

-While the K–12 system has policies and procedures to classify ELs and measure their outcomes, state and federal policies do not mandate that higher education institutions identify or monitor the progress of ELs.
+While the K–12 system has policies and procedures to classify ELs and measure their outcomes, state and federal policies do not mandate that higher education institutions identify or monitor the progress of ELs.24

 EL status can change over time as students’ English language proficiency develops; consequently, the label is dynamic.
-In K–12 education, once ELs meet certain academic and English proficiency thresholds, they are reclassified as fluent English proficient and exit the ELD program.
+In K–12 education, once ELs meet certain academic and English proficiency thresholds, they are reclassified as fluent English proficient and exit the ELD program.25 Unfortunately, while postsecondary institutions typically collect demographic data about students, they do not systematically track each student’s language proficiency, making it virtually impossible to adequately capture or describe students’ English language proficiency.26

 Multiple terms have been used to describe EL students in higher education.
 Over time, the use of the various labels can make it difficult to define and distinguish EL students from other students.
 Unfortunately, some research has labeled EL students in static, deficit terms (e.g., not recognizing that language proficiency can change over time and be measured across a continuum), portraying their linguistic practices (i.e., speaking another language at home and being bilingual or multilingual) as detrimental to their academic success.